top of page

 Singer, songwriter and performer Kelsey Michael began her singing career in theatre and dance work, collaborating with many different companies and individuals both nationally and internationally.

-Kelsey sang jazz pianist and composer Liam Noble's settings of Haiku's with Christine Tobin for a commission performed live at CSBO in Birmingham in 2003.
+In 2003 Kelsey performed live with jazz pianist and composer Liam Noble, singing with Christine Tobin for a commission performed live at CSBO in Birmingham.
 She has guested a number of times with Tom Bancroft's anarchic Scottish big band Orchestra Interrupto during the 1990s at venues including Purcell rooms London, Queens hall Edinburgh and Bath jazz Festival.

-In 1997 Kelsey formed Minnow, an octet gathering players from the free-improvisation circuit in London.
-Working with improvisers allowed her to compose intricate arrangements but still keep a raw spontaneity in the music. .
-Minnow's line up included Mark Sanders drums, John Edwards acoustic bass, Liam Noble keyboards, Dean Brodrick keyboards/accordian, Gail Brand trombone, John Telfer sax, Kay Charlton flugel, Richard Sanderson electronics, toys.
+In 1997 Kelsey formed Minnow, an 'exploratory pop' octet and began writing the harmony filled piano songs which have become her trade mark.
+Gathering players from the free-improvisation circuit in London allowed her to compose intricate structures and arrangements but still keep a raw spontaneity in the music.
+'Threatening to rip the song apart, they create a delicious tension."
+Mike Barnes WIRE review.
+Minnow's line up included Mark Sanders drums, John Edwards acoustic bass, Liam Noble keyboards, Dean Brodrick keyboards/accordian, Gail Brand trombone, John Telfer sax, Kay Charlton flugel horn, Richard Sanderson electronics and toys.

 Minnow recorded live EP Minnow in 2000 released on Kelsey's own label Oddo.
 A second EP Out of the woods was released in 2002 on Sterolab's label Duophonic Super 45s.
 Reviews here.